Skip to content

 dataset

-• dataset:Get(tag) - Returns the tag value as a string, or nil if the tag is absent.
+• dataset:Get(tag) — Returns the tag value as a string, or nil if absent.

-• dataset:Set(tag, value) - Sets a tag to a new value.
+• dataset:Set(tag, value) — Sets a tag value.
 Creates the tag if it doesn't exist.

-• dataset:Remove(tag) - Removes a tag from the dataset.
-Silent no-op if the tag doesn't exist.
+• dataset:Remove(tag) — Removes a tag.
+Silent no-op if absent.

 lua